iamgio/pikt/README.md

 <br>

-Pikt is a pixel-based, Turing complete esoteric programming language that is able to generate fast and lightweight programs out of **aesthetically pleasant image sources**.
+Pikt is a pixel-based, dynamically typed, Turing complete esoteric programming language able to generate fast and lightweight programs out of **aesthetically pleasant image sources**.
 Indeed, Pikt's most interesting feature is **flexibility**: every keyword, statement, function and operator is linked to one - or more - color, easily customizable via [color schemes](core/src/main/resources/colors.properties).